elvinup/CS-Career/Tips & Tricks/Salesforce/MEOW/MEOW Physical Build Procedure.md

 TBD, but generally we can just build MEOW as a **virtual machine** if VMware clusters exist in the stack already.

-## Pre-Work

-The MEOW lives in VLAN 193, while ESXi hosts live in VLAN 40.

-ESXi is a special case where they need to get their IP statically from the DHCP server, so we need to request NIE-TAC to add a DHCP helper to allow DHCP traffic between VLANs.

-DHCP Helper request - NetEng - : [Example](https://gus.lightning.force.com/lightning/r/ADM_Work__c/a07EE00001dXwuQYAS/view)
 ## Configuration

 Create a new <stack.yaml> file in the attributes folder of the sfmc_meow cookbook and upload it to chef.